Intel-bigdata/SSM/supports/integration-test/README.md

 ### 3. Test Data Protection
 ```
-python test_data_protection.py -size 10MB -v
+python test_data_protection.py -size 2GB -v
 ```
 This command will run all test cases (read, delete, append and overwrite files during moving) for 10MB files.
-The default value of size is 64MB if not given.
+The default value of size is 1GB if not given.
+A large value is recommended.

 #### Corner Cases of Data Protection